sidhesh-22/SQL-Case-Study-on-Formula-1-Seasons/README.md

 1. Creating a database in PostgreSQL
 2. Running the 'run.sql' file in Python code editor to create all the required tables and insert data into them.
 3. Data cleaning and preprocessing.
-4. Validating the data counts of all the tables and check if there are any duplicates or redundancies.
+4. Validating the data counts of all the tables and checking if there are any duplicates or redundancies.
 5. Solving the basic insights like most successful drivers, youngest and oldest drivers etc.
 6. Creating reports for an entire season with all the required columns for it.